-The Veteran of the Dread Realms Edge (page 37) allows a player character to start play at Seasoned Rank rather than Novice.
+The Veteran of the Dread Realms Edge on page 33 allows a player character to start play at Seasoned Rank rather than Novice.
 It also comes with a dreadful price.
-Feel free to smile evilly as you check the care draw against the table below-although you might want to keep the result secret depending on what it is...
+Feel free to smile evilly as you check the card draw against the table below-although you might want to keep the result secret depending on what it is...